mia-platform/documentation/docs/info/how_to_install.md

 Installation Process has to be managed by Mia-Platform or by a system-integrator partner.
 Please find here below the installation process detailed:

-* The client agrees with Mia which suite wants to install
+* The client agrees with Mia-Platform which suite wants to install

-* Mia prepares the configuration for the installation
+* Mia-Platform prepares the configuration for the installation

-* Mia provides an installation key
+* Mia-Platform provides an installation key

 * The key is injected in the cluster configuration